espressomd/espresso/doc/sphinx/system_setup.rst

 (:math:`<\cdot>` denotes the ensemble average).

 In the Velocity Verlet discretisation scheme, this thermostat only enters in the force calculation.
-The random process :math:`\eta(t)` is realized by drawing an uncorrelated random number :math:`\eta*` from a uniform distribution for each component of all the particle forces.
-It is then scaled and shifted such that the mean and variance match the required properties
+The random process :math:`\eta(t)` is dicretized by drawing an uncorrelated random number :math:`\eta*` from a uniform distribution for each component of all the particle forces.
+It is then scaled and shifted such that the mean and variance match the required properties TODO:ref:eqs12-14 in The Nature of Folded States of Globular Proteins J. D. HONEYCUTT’ and D. THlRUMALAl

 .. math:: <\eta*> = 0 , <\eta*\eta*> = 2 k_B T \gamma \delta_{ij}/dt